kaushikmelch/cs6613-assignments/README.md

-# cs6613-assignments (Aritifical Intelligence)
+# cs6613-assignments (Aritificial Intelligence)

-## This repository contains the assignments for the AI course cs6613
+This repository contains the assignments for the AI course cs6613